 3.)
 Basil.
 Pesto is so delicious and so easy to make a freeze, so a big bunch of basil is planted every year so I can keep my supply up.

-4.)
-Lemon Verbena.
-I have a killer Lemon Verbena Rosemary Scone recipe (a twist on this one from The Pioneer Woman), and this is pretty much the only reason why I plant this herb.
+this one from The Pioneer Woman), and this is pretty much the only reason why I plant this herb.
 I guess Victorian women would fill a handkerchief with leaves from this plant and inhale their fragrance to get a little relief from the heat…but I’ll just keep to baking with them.
 I want to try a lemon verbena tea ice cream this year, but we’ll see how that goes.

 5.)
 Thyme.
 I like thyme, as it is a nice general herb that kind of goes with everything and gives the dish a little more depth of flavor.
 I like lemon thyme (if it hasn’t become abundantly clear, I really like lemon and citrusy things).
 I probably use it the most in chicken or with salmon.